How to Choose the Best Breast Pump: The Definitive Guide

 The first phase is the stimulation setting which is designed to stimulate the breast so that the milk drops and expresses easily when you use the expression setting.
 It is easy to switch between these two settings, so you can use one or both of the phases at any time during each of your pumping sessions.
 You can also change the strength of the vacuum to ensure maximum comfort while pumping.

 If you will express milk while away from home and are concerned about carrying your pump around discreetly, this pump comes with a brown carry case that does not advertise what you are toting around.
-This bag contains a cooler so that you can store your pumped milk safely until you get it securely to your baby’s lips or to your home refrigerator.
+This bag contains a cooler so that you can store your pumped milk safely until you get it securely to a bottle and into your baby’s lips or to your home refrigerator.
 This is an essential feature if you don’t want to store breast milk in the lunch room refrigerators while at work.

 The carry bag incorporates the motor for this pump, so you don’t have to worry about pulling a large pump out of the bag and trying to use it away from home.
 Expect good suction quality and comfortable pumping sessions from this easy-to-use pump.